Suicide and suicidal thoughts

 Preparing for your appointment

-You're likely to start by seeing your family doctor or a general practitioner.
-However, in some cases when you call to set up an appointment, you may be referred immediately to a psychiatrist.
+When you call your primary care doctor to set up an appointment, you may be referred immediately to a psychiatrist.
 If you're in danger of committing suicide, your doctor may have you get emergency help at the hospital.

 What you can do